stderr-enst/jobefficiency/episodes/09_nextsteps.md

 :::::::::::::::::::::::::::::::::::::: questions

-- Are there common patterns of "pathological" performance?
+- What are other patterns of performance bottlenecks?
-- How can I evaluate the performance of my application in greater detail?
+- How to evaluate an application in more detail?

 ::::::::::::::::::::::::::::::::::::::::::::::::